2020 Big Ten Conference football season

 The 2020 Big Ten conference football season is the 125th season of college football play for the Big Ten Conference and part of the 2020 NCAA Division I FBS football season.
 This was the Big Ten's seventh season with 14 teams.
 The defending league champion was Ohio State.

 Due to the COVID-19 pandemic in the United States, the conference voted on August 11, 2020, to indefinitely postpone all fall athletics, including football, citing the worsening trends of the pandemic in the country.
 On September 16, the conference approved a shortened, eight-game football season beginning October 24, with the final week featuring the Big Ten championship game on December 19.

 The Big Ten had two new coaches for the 2020 season.
 Rutgers hired former coach Greg Schiano to serve as head coach, replacing Chris Ash who was fired during the 2019 season.
 Michigan State head coach Mark Dantonio announced on February 4, 2020, that he was retiring from his position.
 The Spartans announced the hiring of Mel Tucker as the new head coach on February 12, 2020.
 On December 13, Illinois fired its head coach Lovie Smith, and on December 19 announced the hiring of Bret Bielema as its new head coach.

-Previous season

-On the field of play last season, Ohio State won the East Division title and made their fifth appearance in the Big Ten Championship Game and third consecutive appearance.
-In the West Division, Wisconsin and Minnesota tied for the division title, but the Badgers represented the division in the conference title game due to their head-to-head win over the Golden Gophers.
-Wisconsin made their sixth appearance in the conference title game overall.
-In that championship game, Ohio State defeated Wisconsin 34–21 to win their third consecutive Big Ten championship.
-With that win, the Buckeyes landed a spot in the 2019–20 College Football Playoff as the #2 seed.

-Nine teams participated in bowl games in the 2018 season, and the league went 5–4 in those games.
-Ohio State made the College Football Playoff but fell to Clemson 29–23 in the Fiesta Bowl.